kubedb/docs/docs/guides/qdrant/tls/overview.md

 5. `cert-manager` creates the certificates and stores them in a `Secret`.

-6. `KubeDB-Provisioner` operator creates the `StatefulSet` with the TLS secrets mounted, enabling encrypted communication.
+6. `KubeDB-Provisioner` operator creates the `Petset` with the TLS secrets mounted, enabling encrypted communication.

 7. The `Qdrant` database nodes use these certificates for encrypted client-to-server and peer-to-peer communication.